- It is used to treat endometriosis.

 - Change in breast size.

 - If your child is taking this drug to delay puberty, you may see short-term body odor or signs of puberty like vaginal bleeding, enlarged breasts, or more pubic hair during the first month of care.
 If these last or are very bad, call the doctor.

-- Prime pump before first use by spraying it 6 times or until you see a fine mist.
+- Prime before first use by spraying until you see a fine mist.

-- Have your child avoid sneezing right after using this drug.
+- Do not sneeze during or right after using this drug.

-- If you miss giving your child 2 doses, call the doctor.
+- If you miss 2 doses, call your doctor.

 - Store upright at room temperature.
 Do not freeze.